A Brief History of Natick Center

 At one time, Natick Center businesses included Woolworth’s, Finast Supermarket, A&P Grocery and Gilchrist’s Department Store.
 With the expansion of Route 9 in the early 1950s, and the development of malls along the “Golden Triangle”, Natick Center began losing these regional and national chain stores to the malls.
 Local retail shops, along with medical offices and other commercial ventures, would soon move in to occupy these vacant storefronts.

-After over 40 years of concentrated efforts toward economic revitalization, Natick's quaint downtown has reshaped its identity as the MetroWest region's hub for arts and culture.
-In 2012, Natick Center became one fourteen initial communities to be designated as a Cultural District by the Commonwealth of Massachusetts.
-The community continues to work together to improve and expand upon the Cultural District's year-round events calendar and numerous cultural offerings.
+After over 40 years of concentrated efforts toward economic revitalization, Natick’s quaint downtown has reshaped its identity as the MetroWest region’s hub for arts and culture.
+In 2012, Natick Center became one of fourteen initial communities to be designated as a Cultural District by the Commonwealth of Massachusetts.
+The community continues to work together to improve and expand upon the Cultural District’s year-round events calendar and numerous cultural offerings.
+In 2017, after five years as a Cultural Disrict, we applied for a five year renewal with the Mass Cultural Council to remain a district.
+We received great news that our renewal had been accepted for another five years and we look forward to making even futher strides in developing the economy and arts and culture scene in Natick Center.